HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

     <item name="textAppearanceOverline">@style/TextAppearance.MaterialComponents.Overline</item>
 ```

-Now we can use the theme as a base for our custom Type Styles.
+Now we can use the Materail theme as a base for our custom Type Styles.

-# 6. Creating custom Themes
+# 6. Creating Custom Themes

 For example, to create our custom style for the `Headline5`, we can do as follows.